 Institute of Scrap Recycling Industries (ISRI) is a Washington, DC based trade association which represents nearly 1,600 private and public for-profit companies – ranging from small, family-owned businesses to multi-national corporations - operating at more than 6,000 facilities in the United States and 30 countries worldwide.
 Our members are manufacturers and processors, brokers and industrial consumers of scrap commodities, including ferrous and nonferrous metals, paper, electronics, rubber, plastics, glass and textiles.
 ISRI's associate members include equipment and service providers to the scrap recycling industry.
 Manufacturers and sellers of equipment and services—such as shredders, balers, cranes, cargo transporters, computer systems and more - find value in promoting the scrap recycling industry through their membership in ISRI.

-Elgin Recycling filters all E-Scrap from our four recycling centers through our R2 certified electronics facility ensuring that your electronics are handled safely & securely.
+Elgin Recycling filters all E-Scrap from our four recycling centers through our R2 certified electronics recycling division (West Dundee, IL) ensuring that your electronics are handled

 R2 Certificate of Registration

 Assure open, transparent, and balanced governance of the R2 Practices